 When stored properly, tea can retain its original flavor and nutritional benefits for up to two years.
 The less fermented and more broken tea leaves are, the faster they expire.
-As a result, tea bags will generally expire faster than loose leaf tea because they usually contain broken leaves and tea dust that lead to the deterioration of the tea’s flavor.
+As a result, tea bags will generally expire faster than loose leaf tea because they usually contain broken leaves and tea dust.

-The key to keeping your Earl Grey tea from expiring too soon, and maybe even to extending the freshest flavor of your tea beyond the expiration date, is proper storage.
-Loose leaf Earl Grey tea, tea sachets, and even individually wrapped tea bags should always be stored in a dark, cool, and dry place in airtight containers.
+The key to keeping your Earl Grey tea from expiring too soon, and maybe even to extending the freshest flavor beyond the expiration date, is proper storage.
+Loose leaf Earl Grey, tea sachets, and even individually wrapped tea bags should always be stored in a dark, cool, and dry place in airtight containers.
 This will also protect your tea from getting wet (until you want to steep it!) so it doesn’t develop mold.

 PREPARING EARL GREY TEA

-To brew a better cup of Earl Grey tea, make sure to check your tea package first for instructions specific to your tea because different varieties might have different ideal brewing temperatures and steeping times.
-However, here are a few general steeping tips to keep in mind that will help you brew the perfect cup of Earl Grey tea every time!
+To best brew Earl Grey tea, make sure to check the package first for instructions specific to your tea, because different varieties might have different ideal brewing temperatures and steeping times.
+However, here are a few general steeping tips to keep in mind that will help you brew the perfect cup of Earl Grey every time!

 HOW TO BREW EARL GREY TEA